andr-ew/ndls/README.md

 idea: when output volume for track becomes 0, play state is always off
 - this makes adding new sounds after a crossfade slightly easier

+still not really sure whether zone slices within a buffer should be shared across tracks or unique

 ## future maybe

 pattern + audio save/recall